 EMW Law LLP (“we”, “us” or “our”) respects your privacy and we are committed to protecting your personal data.
-This privacy notice will inform you about how we look after your personal data and tell you about your privacy rights and how the law protects you.
-This privacy notice is provided in a layered format so you can click through to the specific areas set out below.
+This privacy notice will inform you about how we look after your personal data and tell you about your privacy rights and how the law protects you, including:

 1. IMPORTANT INFORMATION AND WHO WE ARE

 2. DOES THIS PRIVACY NOTICE APPLY TO YOU?

 7. INTERNATIONAL TRANSFERS

 9. DATA RETENTION

 10. YOUR LEGAL RIGHTS